 Have the wiring installed by a qualified electrician.
-Connect the wires from the power outlet to the terminal block, making sure that the white wire matches the white wire on the terminal.
-Connect the black wire with the black wire of the terminal block.
+Power must be 110-120V at 60Hz.
+Connect the black wire (line) to the terminal block, facing the power supply wire of the rheostat.
+Connect the white (neutral) wire on the other side to the wires coming out of the junction box.
 The ground (green or skinned wire) must be attached to the fireplace metal frame.
 See appendix 9 for corresponding part numbers.

-APPENDIX 9 - EXPLODED VIEW AND PARTS LIST
+APPENDIX 9 - EXPLODED DIAGRAM AND PARTS LIST - FP15